socialpandas/sidekiq-superworker/README.md

 ### Monitoring

-Using [sidekiq_monitor](https://github.com/socialpandas/sidekiq_monitor) with Sidekiq Superworker is strongly encouraged, as it lets you easily monitor when a superjob is running, when it has finished, whether it has encountered errors, and the status of all of its subjobs.
+Using [sidekiq_monitor](https://github.com/socialpandas/sidekiq_monitor) with Sidekiq Superworker is encouraged, as it lets you easily monitor when a superjob is running, when it has finished, whether it has encountered errors, and the status of all of its subjobs.

 ### Batch Jobs